cespare/glp/README.md

 organizing Go code and libraries, and that you have a working Go installation that follows this model.
 Read [How to Write Go Code](http://golang.org/doc/code.html) for a good introduction.

-Here are some of the goals behind glp:

-* Pin dependencies to particular revisions without having to check the code into the repository or use submodules.
-* Build code in an isolated environment that cannot accidentally pull in dependencies from the global $GOPATH.
-* Provide tooling for discovering and downloading/pinning new dependencies.
-* No switching cost when working on a project (such as sourcing setup shell scripts).
-* Keep application code anywhere (not in a predefined hierarchy determined by a global `$GOPATH`).
-* Support all the version control tools that the Go tool supports (except svn).
-* Allow for keeping root both in the project root or split into packages in the `src` directory.
-* For projects with multiple packages, import the package like `"foo"`, not `"github.com/org/proj/foo"`.

 **Note:** glp is still a work in progress and may change at any time.

 ### Installation